yoos/c/README.md

 ## Usage

+To run:

 	make
 	./count <file to parse>

+By itself, the program can deal with at least 1 million unique words in its hash table.
+To (mostly) remove this limit, run the following beforehand to remove the stack size limit:

+	ulimit -s unlimited

 Optionally, `-v` can be specified on the command line to print performance statistics.

-There are a few configurables in `config.h`.
+Finally, there are a few configurables in `config.h`.

 ### Random Word Generator